dustin/dustin.sallings.org/_posts/2010-10-27-breakdancer.markdown

 check][quickcheck] is that I want something very simple to express actions that expect their environment to be in a particular state and will leave the environment in another state.
-Then I want to hit every possible arrangement of these actions to ensure they don't interfer with each other in unexpected ways.
+Then I want to hit every possible arrangement of these actions to ensure they don't interfere with each other in unexpected ways.

 <div>